AusClimateService/npcp/reports/phase1/phase1_report.md

 [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/) project, so it is useful to compare that approach to traditional bias correction.

-All three of the methods are quantile based, meaning the transfers are a function of quantile.
+All three of these univariate methods are quantile-based, meaning the applied transfers are a function of quantile.
+Quantile methods are a popular and slightly more sophisticated approach than mean scaling, where the difference (or ratio) in the mean between the model and observations is removed from all data points.
+The ECDFm and QDM methods are essentially the most basic quantile methods available...
+TODO: finish high level comparison of the methods.

-Each of the methods is described in detail below.
+Each of the methods is described in more detail below.

 ### 2.1.
 ECDFm